 TECHNIQUES AND THERAPIES

-Myofascia is the connective tissue in and around muscles.
+Fascia is the connective tissue in and around muscles.
+It is a "clingfilm-like substance that wraps around all our muscles and organs, offering support and reducing friction during every day movement.
 When this becomes tight, blood and nutrients are restricted and the facia hardens and dehydrates, causeing decreased elasticity which results in pain and discomfort.
 Myofascial release is applied to relieve this tension and restriction, helping to restore the balance and function.

 Myofascial release is applied in a hands-on approach within a massage treatment as well as the optional use of dry cupping.

-During a sports massage, the therapist work to encourage the flow of this lymph by deep long strokes.
+During manual lymphatic drainage massage, the therapist works to encourage the flow of this lymph by light rhythmic pumping motions.

 Deep Tissue Massage

 Lighter techniques are always blended with the deep tissue massage as the muscles need to be relaxed and warmed before deeper application is carried out.
 The body has various layers/depths of muscle tissue and the deep tissue massage is aimed at the deeper skeletal muscle tension.

 Deep tissue is done within the treatment by using slow, firm and deep pressures.